Ukraine without Kuchma

-"Ukraine without Kuchma" (Україна без Кучми, УБК, UBK) was a mass protest campaign that took place in Ukraine in 2000–2001, demanding the resignation of President Leonid Kuchma, and preceding the Orange Revolution.
-Unlike the Orange Revolution, Ukraine without Kuchma was effectively extinguished by the government enforcement units, and followed by numerous arrests of the opposition and the Ukrainian-speaking participants.
-Seeking the criminal responsibility for those events was renewed with the election of Viktor Yanukovych as the President of Ukraine.
+"Ukraine without Kuchma" (Україна без Кучми, УБК, UBK) was a mass protest campaign that took place in Ukraine in 2000–2001, demanding the resignation of President Leonid Kuchma.
+Unlike the subsequent Orange Revolution, "Ukraine without Kuchma" was effectively extinguished by the government enforcement units, and followed by numerous arrests of the opposition and the Ukrainian-speaking participants.
+The pursuit of criminal charges for those involved was renewed with the election of Viktor Yanukovych as the President of Ukraine.

 "Ukraine without Kuchma" was organized by the political opposition, influenced by the infamous Cassette Scandal, and aimed mainly to demand the resignation of the recently re-elected President Kuchma.
 The protests did not disappear untraced and resulted in consolidation of the democratic opposition which led to the Orange Revolution.

 Beginning of the protests

 The first and barely noticed action of the campaign took place on 15 December 2000 on Maidan Nezalezhnosti (Independence Square), the main plaza of Kyiv, the Ukrainian capital.
 The protesters sought Kuchma's stepping down and proper investigations of the disappearance of journalist Georgiy Gongadze.